domenicomarinoaviatrix/aviatrix-demo-onprem/README.md

 - **network_cidr:** The VPC CIDR block to use when creating the VPC/VNet which the CSR will reside in.
 - **public_sub:** The public subnet for the CSR public facing interface.
 - **private_sub:** The private subnet for the CSR private facing interface.
 If enabled, the test client will be created in this subnet.
+- **advertised_prefixes:** Custom list of prefixes to advertise to Aviatrix Transit.
+Will create static routes to Null0 for these prefixes on the CSR and redistribute static to BGP.
 - **instance_type (optional in AWS, mandatory for Azure):** The instance type to launch the CSR with.
 Default is t2.medium.
 If using Azure, set to Azure instance size instead.
 - **public_conns:** List of public external connection definitions (please see above example for format).
 Tunnels will be created to primary and hagw automatically.
 - **private_conns:** List of private external connection definitions (For DX, please see above example for format).
 Tunnels will be created to primary and hagw automatically.